 Writing in the April 24, 2006 edition of The Wine Advocate, Pierre-Antoine Rovani encapsulated the rapid changes that have taken place in Washington’s wine country over the past few decades: “Wineries, once shacks, garages and barns, are now state-of-the-art, often gravity-flow facilities.
 Wine making knowledge has been honed, and lessons learned, so that today Washington is home to some of the most astute winemakers in the world,” he writes.
 “The future is indeed bright for Washington’s wine industry!”

 We are proud of our heritage of the past, and are delighted to continue to be an essential part of the future.
 Our pioneering spirit is still alive and well on the Peninsula.
-In one of the most scenic areas of the state, the six wineries scattered from the shores of the Victorian Seaport of Port Townsend to the mountains of the revitalized Port Angeles, cling tenaciously to the tenets of individuality, gracious customer service, and quality wine.
+In one of the most scenic areas of the state, our wineries, scattered from the shores of the Victorian Seaport of Port Townsend to the mountains of the revitalized Port Angeles, cling tenaciously to the tenets of individuality, gracious customer service, and quality wine.
 Romeo and Gene would be proud.